 Due to increased demand, please allow for an extra 3-4 days to process orders.

 Until further notice, all sales are final (no returns) due to circumstances created by COVID-19.

 Food allergies are an abnormal immune system reaction to food.
 The most widely known food allergies are Immediate Food Allergies (IgE), also known as Type 1 toxic reactions.
 These are typically easy to identify, with immediate and obvious reactions.
 As each person’s body chemistry is different, IgE reactions vary, possibly producing skin reactions, digestive problems, or even anaphylactic shock.
 Type I food allergies occur most commonly in children, but occasionally display in adults as well.
 The most common allergies include:

-One thing is certain; if you are suffering from an immediate food allergy, your body will display a change in IgE levels, which can be easily identified by a simple blood or skin test.
+If you are suffering from an immediate food allergy, your body will display a change in IgE levels, which can be easily identified by a simple blood or skin test.
 Here is a list of additional commonalities in relation to immediate food allergies:

 A tingling sensation, itching, or a metallic taste in the mouth often precedes an anaphylactic shock.
 It is important that if you think you are experiencing an anaphylactic shock to see a doctor right away.
 Symptoms can worsen over several hours, and anaphylaxis can lead to death.
 Other symptoms of anaphylactic shock include:

-Part of the reason for the delayed onset is that different foods break down in the human body at different speeds, depending upon the food and a person’s body chemistry, causing toxic reactions to the food to show up sometimes hours after a meal.
+Unlike Immediate Food Allergies, the symptoms of Delayed Onset Food Allergies will begin to display after a few hours or days.
+These are food sensitivities, also known as Type 2 toxic reactions.
 In the case of delayed onset food allergies, it is very difficult to judge which foods cause which reactions and when, without a laboratory test to identify the problematic foods.